Tamara Todevska: Career

 Her first official song is a duet with her sister Tijana called "Igra luda" (Crazy game), released in 1997.
 Her music career broke through in 2003 when she sang "1003" at the Montenegrin festival Budva, where she placed 2nd.

 In 2005, her first album was realized under the title Sino (English translation "Blue").
 The music producer and composer of this album is Aleksandar Masevski with whom had Tamara cooperated since 2004.
 The album won Album of the year (2005).
 Hits from that album are: "Sino", "Molci, molci" (ft.
 Ronin), "A, shto ako?", "Ljubovna prikazna" (ft.
 Ugro), "Najverni prijateli", "Ljubi, ljubi" (duet with Tuna), "Shetaj" etc.

 Tamara was successful during the Macedonian Eurovision selection.
 She gained 105 points, placing second with the song "Kazi Koj Si Ti" ("Tell Me Who You Are").

 In February 2008, Tamara won the Skopje Fest 2008 with the song "Vo ime na ljubovta" featuring Vrčak and Adrian, thus gaining the right to represent Macedonia in the Eurovision Song Contest 2008.
 The song became a hit in the Balkans, and was predicted to do well in the Eurovision.
 They recorded the song in six languages: Macedonian, English, Serbian, Turkish, Russian and Albanian, and the music video was made by Dejan Milićević.

 In the Eurovision Song Contest 2008, which was held in Belgrade, Serbia, they performed in the second semi-final, on 24 May 2008.
 They sang the English version of the song, called "Let Me Love You" and reached 10th place in the semifinal.
 However, whilist it would have been enough to qualify in previous and upcoming years, in 2008 and 2009 only the top nine places qualified automatically and the tenth place was decided based on the votes of the backup juries, and this time, juries chose Sweden to qualify over Macedonia, meaning that Macedonia ultimately failed to qualify.

-Todevska represented North Macedonia in the Eurovision Song Contest 2019 in Tel Aviv with the song “Proud”.
+Todevska went solo to represent North Macedonia in the Eurovision Song Contest 2019 in Tel Aviv with the song “Proud”.
 In the final, she finished in seventh place with 305 points and placed first in the jury vote.
 This is North Macedonia’s best result at the contest.

 In December 2019, Tamara participated in the 21st edition of Kënga Magjike with the song "Monsters" and finished fifth overall.